LeoFuso/actuator-kafka-streams/README.md

 [![](https://jitpack.io/v/LeoFuso/actuator-kafka-streams.svg)](https://jitpack.io/#LeoFuso/actuator-kafka-streams)

-This is a not-so-simple project built on top of Spring Boot's Actuator and [Spring Boot for Apache Kafka project](https://spring.io/projects/spring-kafka/) that aims to provide some functionally on top of Actuator's endpoints.
+This is a not-so-simple project built on top of Spring Boot's Actuator and [Spring Boot for Apache Kafka project](https://spring.io/projects/spring-kafka/) that aims to provide additional functionalities on top of Actuator's endpoints and some more.

 It was inspired by existent functionalities present in the [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) project.